Getting Started

 The return value of this call provides information about the current state of the form, including the condition of the fields.

 Each field in the form must be initialized using the appropriate code.
-Here is an example:
+Here is an example of one of them:

 FT.field("#cc-number", {